-The Civic Center Public Realm Plan is a new project led by San Francisco Planning, which will create a comprehensive, long-term vision for improvements to the Civic Center's plazas, streets, and other public spaces.
+The Civic Center Public Realm Plan is a new project led by the San Francisco Planning Department, which will create a comprehensive, long-term vision for improvements to the Civic Center's plazas, streets, and other public spaces.
 The Plan is an interagency effort managed by Planning in partnership with multiple City agencies including, San Francisco Public Works, San Francisco Municipal Transportation Agency, San Francisco Recreation & Parks, San Francisco Real Estate Division, San Francisco Public Utilities Commission, San Francisco Department of Public Health, and the Office of Economic and Workforce Development.
 Coordination and partnerships with the Civic Center's numerous stakeholder groups will also be a key component of the Plan.
 The Plan is part of the City's larger initiative to improve the Civic Center as both a neighborhood gathering space and a public commons for all San Franciscans.
-This memo provides an overview of the Plan's scope in anticipation of an informational presentation at the Planning Commission hearing on January 28, 2016.
+This memo provides an overview of the Plan's scope in anticipation of informational presentations at the Historic Preservation Commission hearing on January 20, 2016 and the Planning Commission hearing on January 28, 2016.